coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   .. deprecated:: 8.14

-     This flag has been deprecated in favor of the :ref:`coqnative` binary.
-The toolchain has been adapted to transparently rely on the latter, so if you use :ref:`coq_makefile` there is nothing to do.
-Otherwise you should substitute calls to `coqc -native-compiler yes` to calls to `coqc` followed by `coqnative` on the resulting `vo` file.
+     This flag has been deprecated in favor of calling :ref:`rocq native-precompile <rocqnative>`.
+The toolchain has been adapted to transparently rely on the latter, so if you use :ref:`rocq_makefile` there is nothing to do.
+Otherwise you should substitute calls to `rocq c -native-compiler yes` to calls to `rocq c` followed by `rocq native-precompile` on the resulting `vo` file.

   .. versionchanged:: 8.13